vonascreatives/website/IMPLEMENTATION_GUIDE.md

 ## 🎯 Purpose
 This guide provides technical details for developers working on merging the Knowledge Base into the Homepage and cleaning up the codebase.

+**Important:** The project is **90% complete**.
+Most functionality is already built and working.
+This is a quick integration task, not a long development project.

 ---

 ## 🏗️ Architecture Overview